 Your child's health and safety is our top priority.
 Please search our resource library for information on health, nutrition, fitness, injury prevention and other important topics.

 search by topic

-Kids do better in school when parents are involved in their academic lives.
+Kids do better in school when parents are involved.
 These early years of schooling are an important time for parents to be informed and supportive about their child's education.

-As students grow more independent during middle school, it can be challenging for parents to know how to stay involved.
+As students grow more independent during middle school, it can be a challenge for parents to know how to stay involved.
 Here are 10 tips.

-Even though teens are seeking independence, parental involvement is still an important ingredient for academic achievement.
+Even though teens are seeking independence, parental involvement is still an important part of academic success.

 Experts recommend that kids go back to in-person school this year, as long as safety measures are followed.

 About 6% of all U.S. K-12 students are considered academically gifted.
 Here are some ways to tell the difference between bright students and gifted students.

 Most kids generate a little chaos and disorganization.
 But if you'd like yours to be more organized and to stay focused on tasks, such as homework, here are 3 steps that make it possible.

 Just as professional sports stars need medical care to keep them playing their best, so do student athletes.
 That's why it's important to make sure that kids and teens get a sports physical.